A: In basic terms:

 Remember that under the rules for parental leave the employer is required to maintain their pension contributions at the level they were before the individual started parental leave.
 They should continue until paid parental leave ends.

-A: As far as the auto enrolment rules are concerned, you must use the post exchange salary to calculate whether or not minimum contributions have been met.
+A: As far as the auto enrolment rules are concerned, you must use the post exchange salary to calculate whether minimum contributions have been met.

 This is best covered by an example: